yashnaval/MachineLearning/Yash_ML_SL.md

 * In this image above you can see that we are feeding inputs as an image of apples and bananas to the algorithm as a part of the algorithm we have a supervisor who keeps on checking and correcting the machine or who keeps on training the machines or keeps on telling him that yes it is an apple or  it is an banana , things like teacher teaches his students because the teacher already knows the results.
 * It is used for predicting the classification of other unlabled data through the use of supervised learning.

-### Why Supervised Learning is important for real world solving problems?  :-
+### Why Supervised Learning is important ?  :-

-* Supervised learning helps to solve various types of real-world computation problems.(for eg.Facebook uses face recognition when we try to tag someone,forecasting sales,weather detection).
+* Supervised learning helps to solve various types of real-world problems.(for eg.Facebook uses face recognition when we try to tag someone,forecasting sales,weather detection).
 * Supervised learning use for classification problem.
 * Supervised learning is very useful in cyber-security.
 > With the importance of Supervised Learning understood, let’s take a look at the types of Supervised Learning.